SergioJr-C/Crud_php/README.md

 NOTE: Make sure before running XAMPP and starting the Apache and MySQL services;

-* CRUD: Create, Read, Read, Update and Delete.
+* CRUD: Create, Read, Update and Delete.